Delivering the marine and atmospheric composition missions for Copernicus.

 EUMETSAT is responsible for operating the Copernicus Sentinel-3 and Sentinel-6 ocean monitoring satellites and will also operate and deliver products from the Sentinel-4, and Sentinel-5 instruments on board Meteosat Third Generation (MTG) and Metop - Second Generation (Metop-SG), respectively.

-Instruments on board the satellite will also collect high resolution vertical profiles of temperature, using the GNSS Radio Occultation sounding technique, to assess temperature changes in the troposphere and stratosphere and to support Numerical Weather Prediction.
+Other instruments on board the satellite collect high resolution vertical profiles of temperature, using the GNSS Radio Occultation sounding technique, to assess temperature changes in the troposphere and stratosphere and to support Numerical Weather Prediction.

-The mission is co-funded by the European Commission, the European Space Agency, EUMETSAT and the US, through NASA and the National Oceanic and Atmospheric Administration (NOAA).
+The mission is co-funded by the European Commission, the European Space Agency, EUMETSAT and the USA, through NASA and the National Oceanic and Atmospheric Administration (NOAA).

 Sentinel-4 and 5 instruments